girlscript/winter-of-contributing/Machine_Learning/Supervised_Machine_Learning/ML_1_Polynomial_Regression_(D).md

 To understand the concept of polynomial regression further, we will take the help of code. <br/>
 You can view the code in the  ML_2_Polynomial_Regression_(D).ipynb document attached in the directory. https://github.com/101Priyanshi/winter-of-contributing/blob/Machine_Learning/Machine_Learning/Supervised_Machine_Learning/ML_2_Polynomial_Regression_(D).ipynb<br/>
-If you want to run the code for yourself then follow the Link below<br/>
+If you want to run the code for yourself, then follow the Link below<br/>
 https://colab.research.google.com/drive/1tLss6GslONOovP_2G6oipJ7psgMawfEq?usp=sharing
 <br/><br/>
 ### Visualising the polynomial regression results